dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 Request is an express object that contains, among other things, any data that was part of the request.
 For instance, the JSON parameters we would POST or PUT in our asynchronous `axios` calls would be available as `req.body.parameterName`.

 Response is another special express object that contains, among other things, a method named `send` that allows us a send back a response to the client.
 When your api call gets back JSON data this is how it is returned.
 Consider `res.send()` the equivalent of a network based `return` statement.
+This is important.
+You can only have **1** `res.send()`.

 We'll add more routing in shortly, but first let's set up our database!

 ## Mongo Database Server

 Mongo is the database that we are going to use.
-We've already installed `mongodb` using Homebrew.
-Follow further [installation instructions here](https://docs.mongodb.com/manual/installation/#mongodb-community-edition).
+We've already installed `mongodb` using Homebrew.  *If that didn't work for you there are more [installation instructions here](https://docs.mongodb.com/manual/installation/#mongodb-community-edition) if you need.*

- 🚀 You will need to run the `mongod &` process, which your node app will connect to.
-This is a background server process. ⚠️ On OSX if you get a permissions error you need to make sure that the database dir is writable `sudo chown $USER /data/db`.
+ 🚀 You may need to run the `mongod &` process, which your node app will connect to.
+This is a background server process.

+ ⚠️ On OSX if you get a permissions error you may need to make sure that the database dir is writable `sudo chown $USER /data/db`.
 If you get an error about `/data/db` not existing you can run: `sudo mkdir -p /data/db`.
+Pay attention to the error message to determine what what directory it is complaining about.

 There is a commmandline client we'll use to connect to the database: `mongo`.
 You can also play around with a more graphical client [mongodb compass community](https://www.mongodb.com/download-center?jmp=nav#compass) (just make sure to download the *community* version).